 Description of the equity securities This is an offer of Ordinary Shares in the capital of EastPack.
+Ordinary Shares may be issued unpaid, partly paid or fully paid, although the Board does not intend to issue partly paid Ordinary Shares.
 Offer Price There is no fixed price and no fixed or indicative price range for Ordinary Shares.
-Rather, Ordinary Shares have no nominal value and will be issued on an annual basis and at a price based on an independent valuation at the time of issue.
+Rather, Ordinary Shares have no nominal value and are expected to be issued on an annual basis at a price based on an independent valuation at the time of issue.
 The issue price of Ordinary Shares may be different to the prevailing market price.
-The Board will consider and set the issue price having regard to an Independent Valuer's report, the prevailing market price of Shares and such other factors as it considers appropriate in the circumstances.
+The Board will consider and set the issue price in its discretion having regard to an Independent Valuer's report, the prevailing market price of Shares and such other factors as it considers appropriate in the circumstances.
 The Independent Valuer will adopt a valuation approach the Board considers appropriate in the circumstances, but as the Company is likely to continue growing it is expected that a discounted cashflow model supplemented with comparisons to other similar companies will be utilised.
-Who this offer applies to See KIS (page 5) Intended date offer opens 22 June 2020 Intended date offer closes This is a continuous offer of Ordinary Shares.
+Who this offer applies to See KIS (page 4) Original date offer opened 22 June 2020 Date offer closes This is a continuous offer of Ordinary Shares.
+The offer therefore has no closing date.
 EastPack reserves the right to refuse to accept any application or to suspend or to cease offering Ordinary Shares at its discretion.
 Allotment Applications for Ordinary Shares may be accepted by the Company at any time.
-While the Board retains a discretion to issue and allot new Ordinary Shares at any time its intention is to only issue and allot new Ordinary Shares annually in December, following completion of the kiwifruit harvest.
+While the Board retains a discretion to issue and allot new Ordinary Shares at any time its intention is to only issue and allot new Ordinary Shares annually in October, following completion of the kiwifruit harvest.
 Details of the process will be available from the Company on request and included in the annual EastPack Grower Guide.
+If a Shareholder holds an insufficient number of Ordinary Shares relative to the Share Standard, the Board has the ability under the Constitution to allot further Ordinary Shares to such Shareholder (including Ordinary Shares which are unpaid or partly paid) at any time and to require payment for those Ordinary Shares in such manner, at such time and in such amounts as it determines.
+The Constitution entitles the Board to apply rebates payable to Growers towards payments for further Ordinary Shares, or towards any unpaid or partly paid Ordinary Shares on issue.

-Liabilities, fees and charges See KIS (pages 5) Share Standard and Minimum/ Maximum Shareholding See KIS (page 6) and Section 5 (Key features of Ordinary Shares) Rebates and other distributions See KIS (page 7) and Section 5 (Key features of Ordinary Shares) Surrender or transfer of shares See KIS (page 6) and Section 5 (Key features of Ordinary Shares)
+Liabilities, fees and charges See KIS (page 5) Share Standard and Minimum/ Maximum Shareholding See KIS (page 5) and Section 5 (Key features of Ordinary Shares) Rebates and other distributions See KIS (page 5) and Section 5 (Key features of Ordinary Shares) Disposal or transfer of shares See KIS (page 5) and Section 5 (Key features of Ordinary Shares)

 The terms of issue and rights and powers attaching to Ordinary Shares are set out in the Constitution.
-The Constitution can be obtained from the disclose register at disclose-register.companiesoffice.govt.nz, offer number OFR12893.
+The Constitution can be obtained from the Offer Register at disclose-register.companiesoffice.govt.nz, offer number OFR12893.